Classification of knotted tori

 Links and embeddings of highly-connected manifolds in codimension $>2$ were classified by Haefliger and Hirsch in 1960s.
 A classification of {\it knotted tori}, i.e. embeddings $S^p\times S^q\to\R^m$ up to isotopy, is a natural next step towards classification of embeddings of {\it arbitrary} manifolds.
 Many interesting examples of such embeddings and classification for particular cases were given by Alexander (1924), Kosinski (1961), Hudson (1963), Wall (1965), Tindell (1969), Boechat and Haefliger 1970-71, Milgram-Rees (1971), Lucas-Saeki 2002, Skopenkov (2002), see [M].
 Classification of knotted tori gives some information for arbitrary manifolds and reveals new interesting relations to algebraic topology.

 For a smooth manifold $N$ denote by $E^m(N)$ the set of smooth isotopy classes of smooth embeddings $N\to\R^m$.
-A description of the set $E^m(S^p\times S^q)$ was known only for $p=0$, $m\ge q+3$ (Haefliger) or for $2m\ge 3p+3q+4$ [Sk02] (in terms of homotopy groups of spheres and Stiefel manifolds).
-For $m\ge2p+q+3$ we introduce an abelian group structure on $E^m(S^p\times S^q)$ and describe this group up to an extension problem: {\it this group and are associated to the same group for some filtrations of length four.} Here $\lambda_U:E\to\pi_q(S^{m-p-q-1})$ is the linking coefficient defined on the subset $E\subset E^m(S^q\sqcup S^{p+q})$ formed by isotopy classes of embeddings whose restriction to each component is unknotted.
+A description of the set $E^m(S^p\times S^q)$ was known only for $p=0$, $m\ge q+3$ (Haefliger) or for $2m\ge 3p+3q+4$ \cite{Sk02} (in terms of homotopy groups of spheres and Stiefel manifolds).
+For $m\ge2p+q+3$ we introduce an abelian group structure on $E^m(S^p\times S^q)$.
+We prove that this group and